 In 2020, she was awarded a New Playwrights’ Award by the Playwrights Studio Scotland and selected by Owen Sheers as one of his Ten Writers Asking Questions That Will Shape Our Future for the International Literature Showcase, a project from the National Writing Centre and the British Council.
 She was also selected as one of the Scottish Voices for the BBC Writers’ Room.
-In November 2020, her highly acclaimed play LAMENT FOR SHEKU BAYOH was directed by Hannah in a co-production with the Royal Lyceum Theatre, National Theatre of Scotland and Edinburgh International Festival.
+THE DRIFT, her autobiographical lyric play, toured Scotland as part of the National Theatre of Scotland’s Season 2019.

+Poetry: In 2022 Hannah was installed in the prestigious honorary post of Edinburgh’s ‘Makar’ and will publish a new volume of poetry this year.
 Her poetry has been published widely and her poem, SCOTLAND YOU’RE NO MINE, was selected by Roseanne Watt as one of the Best Scottish Poems 2019.
 Her pamphlet, FINDING SEAGLASS was published by Stewed Rhubarb Press in 2019.
 Hannah is an experienced workshop facilitator and mentor and received the Creative Edinburgh Leadership Award in 2020, for her work with the Writers of Colour Writing Group and for curating and directing a film poetry series, SORRY, I WAS ON MUTE, for Fringe of Colour.